amyles/coherence-workshop-handson/coherence-workshop-handson.md

 secondary-cluster-storage   secondary-cluster   storage   2                  Created
 ```

-Check that all the underlying pods are in the Running state:
+Check that all the underlying pods are in the Running state.
+Wait until you see output similar to that below which will mean everything is running.

 ```
 $ kubectl get po -n coherence-demo-ns